JakeAnto/JakeAnto.github.io/docs/blog/posts/nextdns.md

 ## My experience with NextDNS

 I have been using NextDNS as my DNS provider for the past few years, and I am satisfied with it.
-I've never subscribed for their premium tiers yet, as their generous free tier has been sufficient for me.
+I've never subscribed to their premium tiers yet, as their generous free tier has been sufficient for me.

-Their uptime may be a tad bit little lower than [Google Public DNS](https://dns.google/) and [Cloudflare DNS](https://1.1.1.1/), and their latency may be on the higher side, but the features they provide more than makes up for these drawbacks.
+Their uptime may be a tad bit lower than [Google Public DNS](https://dns.google/) and [Cloudflare DNS](https://1.1.1.1/), and their latency may be on the higher side, but the features they provide more than make up for these drawbacks.

 ## Trying out NextDNS